dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ### 25.6.1.
 The Dafny formatter

-Dafny supports a formatter, which for now only changes the indentation of every line in a Dafny file, so that it conforms to a specific model that matches the format of most of what the Dafny team wrote in the past.
+Dafny supports a formatter, which for now only changes the indentation of every line in a Dafny file, so that it conforms to the idiomatic Dafny code formatting style.
 For the formatter to work, the file should be parsed correctly by Dafny.

 There are three ways to use the formatter: